Medically Reviewed by Katelyn J. Mock, US-Registered Dietician (R.D.)

 Negative Impact of Ketogenic Diet After Weight Loss Surgery

 Fad diets are just that… fads.
-Don’t get tricked into going on something short term to see a quick spike in weight loss that is mostly fluid changes and loss of muscle.
+Don’t get tricked into going on something short-term to see a quick spike in weight loss which is mostly fluid changes and loss of muscle.
 There are a lot of more negative side effects of the ketosis diet.